 Credit Definitions

 As a SUNY institution, Rockland Community College adheres to the SUNY Credit/Contact Hour Policy.
+Hour Policy.
 As such, the Credit Hour is the unit measure of instruction by which progress toward a degree is calculated.
 A credit hour is equivalent to one hour of classroom instruction (50 minutes) with a normal expectation of two hours of outside study for each class session.
-Typically, a three credit hour course meets three 50 minute sessions per week for fifteen weeks, for a total of 45 learning hours in a semester, regardless of time frame of delivery.
+Typically, a three-credit hour course meets three 50 minute sessions per week for fifteen weeks for a total of 45 learning hours in a semester, regardless of time frame of delivery.

 Credit Equivalent

-ESL courses, and all ENG and MAT courses below the 100 level carry credit equivalents and are not included in GPA calculations.
-These credits count toward full-time status for the semester and for tuition purposes, but do not count toward degree or certificate requirements.
+All courses below the 100 level carry credit equivalents and are not included in GPA calculations.
+These credit equivalents count toward full-time status for the semester and for tuition purposes, but do not count toward degree or certificate requirements.

 Credit Load

 Students enrolled for 12 or more credits (or credit equivalents) are designated full-time.
 Students enrolled for fewer than 12 credits (or credit equivalents) are designated part-time.
-A typical full-time credit load for a semester is 15-16 credit hours.
+A typical full-time credit load for a Fall and Spring semester is 15-16 credit hours.
 However, students may register for up to 18 credits (or credit equivalents).
 If students wish to enroll for more than 18 credits, they must have written approval from an advisor.
-For Summer session or Winter session, the limits are as follows:

 Course Delivery Methods